ltruncel/Bertelsmann_60daysofudacity/README.md

 :cherry_blossom: I wrapped up the final steps of the catalog demand prediction project and thus concluded my foundations course. :celebrate: I'll plan to review it in the coming days.

 :cherry_blossom: I learned about [master data](https://www.youtube.com/watch?v=KUX6DDlrtF8).

+## Day 42 - 1.21.21

+:cherry_blossom: I looked at [the stack that Medium is using](https://stackshare.io/medium/the-stack-that-helped-medium-scale-to-2-6-millennia-of-reading-time).
+It uses [DynamoDB](https://stackshare.io/amazon-dynamodb) for its primary datastore and [Redis](https://stackshare.io/redis) cache cluster sitting in front of Dynamo to avoid hotkey issues.
+I then read more about the hotkey issues [here](https://medium.engineering/how-medium-detects-hotspots-in-dynamodb-using-elasticsearch-logstash-and-kibana-aaa3d6632cfd
+).

+:cherry_blossom: I continue to work on the machine learning pipeline optimization project.